-Ordinary pay of an employee includes base pay and any applicable overagreement payments for ordinary hours of work, Climatic and Isolation allowance.
+Ordinary pay of an employee includes base pay and any applicable over-agreement payments for ordinary hours of work.
 It does not include shift and weekend penalties or any other allowance not otherwise specified.

 Regular casual employee (refer to sections 53 and 57 of the Act) means a casual employee: